 We do not hold members liable for unauthorized transactions on their USSFCU cards.

-Remember: USSFCU will never ask for your personal information via text or email.
+JUST A REMINDER: USSFCU will never ask you for your personal information via text or email.
 Personal information includes your credit card number, member number, social security number, date of birth, etc. If you receive a text or email from USSFCU requesting any personal information, do not reply.
 Contact us immediately at 800.374.2758.

-Equifax Credit Information Services – Consumer Fraud Div.
+Equifax Credit Information Services – Consumer Fraud Division

 Phone: (800) 997-2493